-[102] Section 61A(1) provides that a native title determination application must not be made in relation to an area for which there is an approved determination of native title.
+[113] Section 61A(1) provides that a native title determination application must not be made in relation to an area for which there is an approved determination of native title.
 In my view the application does not offend the provisions of s.
-61A(1) because the geospatial report dated 14 September 2015 reveals that there are no approved determinations of native title over the application area.
-I note, as also referred to in the geospatial report, that there is a small overlap of less than 2 meters in parts of the claim area.
-It is apparent from the claim area description in Attachment C that the applicant intended to follow the boundary of the determination areas of the Nyangumarta People and Marty and Ngurrara determinations.
-It appears that the overlap is inadvertent and in my view is technical in nature and can therefore be ignored for the purposes of this requirement.
+61A(1) because the geospatial report dated 11 December 2015 reveals that there are no approved determinations of native title over the application area.